Transition From Primary School to Freebrough

 A: We really like rewarding our students for having the right attitude to learning.
 If you do well in a lesson we might send a postcard home to your parents to tell them about it or we might give them a call.
-We also award you with Vivo Points which can be saved up and spent like money on anything from loom bands to gift vouchers.
-If you regularly impress us in lessons you could become an ‘Expert Learner’.
+We also award you with reward points.
+If you regularly impress us in lessons you could become a ‘Daring Greatly Learner’.
 If this happens you will be given a special pin badge to wear on your blazer and you will be eligible for lots of rewards and privileges.
 We also reward good attendance.
-If you have 100% attendance you will be entered into a prize draw in your weekly assembly to win £10.
-You also get free treats in our restaurant for good attendance.
+If you have 100% attendance you will be entered into prize draws e.g. free treats in our restaurant for good attendance.

 Q: What can you do at break and lunchtime?

 Lunchtime is from 12.15 pm to 12.45 pm each day.
+Year 7 students do however get to go for early lunch.
 After eating your lunch you can go outside for a breath of fresh air or catch up with your friends.
 You can also stay indoors and watch a movie on our large screen or join one of our many clubs.

 Q: Do we go on exciting trips?